sumup-go/lessons/README.md

 Sessions are conducted online every other **Tuesday** from **5:30pm to 6:15pm**.
 TODO: links

+## Aplicaiton form for new joiners

+If you haven't joined yet, we had great news - the enrollment is still open.
+Please, fill a bare-bone form [here](https://bit.ly/3BLiewl) so we can send you an invite.

 ## Tracks

 Currently, we support two tracks - Beginners and Advanced.